karineek/CsmithEdge/README.md

 ** Note: the scripts requires editing "working_folder=/home/user42" to your working folder. **

 **Troubleshooting**: each stage log can be found in gcc-csmith-$i/compilation_info folder.
-If you get errors during build of GCC from source as the following "configure: error: Building GCC requires GMP 4.2+, MPFR 3.1.0+ and MPC 0.8.0+.
+If you get errors during the build of GCC from source as the following "configure: error: Building GCC requires GMP 4.2+, MPFR 3.1.0+ and MPC 0.8.0+.
  Try the --with-gmp, --with-mpfr and/or --with-mpc options to specify" run before script-1:
 ```
 ./CEdgeSmith/scripts/0-reinstall-csmith-gcc.sh <temp-folder-output-of-script-0>.
 ```
-Last step, follow the instructions in readme files in subfolders ([Readme file 1](https://github.com/karineek/CEdgeSmith/blob/master/csmith/README.md) and [Readme file 2](https://github.com/karineek/CEdgeSmith/blob/master/gfauto/README.md)) to install csmith and gfauto to work properly with our scripts.
+The last step, follow the instructions in readme-files in subfolders ([Readme file 1](https://github.com/karineek/CEdgeSmith/blob/master/csmith/README.md) and [Readme file 2](https://github.com/karineek/CEdgeSmith/blob/master/gfauto/README.md)) to install csmith and gfauto to work properly with our scripts.

 These scripts prepare a fresh copy of gcc source and build for measuring coverage.
 You can prepare a set of folders to run the coverage experiments distributively by changing the nb_processes variable in script-1.
-The folder gcc-csmith-0 is not for use (we use it only as part of the compilation procees).
+The folder gcc-csmith-0 is not for use (we use it only as part of the compilation process).

 Preparing the data
 ------------------
 Each Csmith compiler test-case has a relaxed version.
-This verion is created by first generating a list of location in the test case of calls to safe-math wrapptes that are must-be-safe calls.
-We relaxe any other call to safe-math wrapper if not on this list.
+This version is created by first generating a list of location in the test case of calls to safe-math wrappers that are must-be-safe calls.
+We relaxed any other call to safe-math wrapper if not on this list.
 We generate these lists via this script:
 ```
 /CEdgeSmith/scripts/RSS-v2-general/RSS3_1_extract_mustBsafe_list.sh <reference-compiler> <seeds-file>
 ```